bunto/bunto/site/_docs/index.md

 <div class="note unreleased">
   <h5>You'll see this by a feature that hasn't been released</h5>
-  <p>Some pieces of this website are for future versions of Jekyll that
+  <p>Some pieces of this website are for future versions of Bunto that
     are not yet released.</p>
 </div>